0xMiden/miden-client/docs/external/src/rust-client/cli/cli-config.md

 ## Client Configuration

 We configure the client using a [TOML](https://en.wikipedia.org/wiki/TOML) file ([`miden-client.toml`]).
 The file gets created when running `miden-client init`, which creates a `.miden` directory structure to organize all client-related files.
-It can also be edited to use a different configuration for the client.
-Running this command is optional, but can be done if you want to have more fine-grain control over the configuration of the miden-client.
+By default, this directory is located in the HOME path, i.e. at `~/.miden`.
+Running this command is optional, but can be done if you want to have more fine-grained control over the configuration of the `miden-client`.
+The TOML file can also be edited to use a different configuration for the client.

 ```sh
 store_filepath = ".miden/store.sqlite3"